happyfresh/normailize/README.md

 If an email is given that is not from any of the known providers, it will not do any normalization and only make a simple comparison between two addresses.

+## TODO

+1. Emails from [Email On Deck] are not detected as disposable.

 ## Installation

 Add this line to your application's Gemfile: